 A concentrated high heat flux source is attached to one surface of the vapor chamber.
 The heat input vaporizes the working fluid.
-The vapor spreads to the entire inner volume and condenses over a much larger, cooler surface of the vapor chamber.
-The condensed liquid is transported back to the heat input area in the wick structure lining the vapor chamber inner wall.
+The vapor spreads through the entire inner volume and condenses along the much larger, cooler surface of the vapor chamber.
+The condensed liquid is transported back to the heat input area via the wick structure lining the vapor chamber inner wall.
 In some cases, the vapor chamber is referred to as a “heat flux transformer” because of its ability to convert higher heat fluxes into lower heat fluxes.

-The photo shows the internal structure of a typical copper/water vapor chamber.
+The photo to the right shows the internal structure of a typical copper/water vapor chamber.
 Arrays of internal posts provide structural support to accommodate the pressure difference across the vapor chamber envelope.
 A thin layer of wick lines the inner wall of the vapor chamber.

 Vapor chambers may be used to cool a single microprocessor or multiple processors in a single plane.
-The vapor chamber can accept heat from each source and transfer the heat to an integral air-cooled heat sink or water cooled edge rails.
+The vapor chamber can accept heat from each source and transfer the heat to an integrated air-cooled heat sink or water-cooled edge rails.

-The photo shows the components in an integral vapor chamber-heat sink assembly.
+The photo to the right shows the components combined into a completed vapor chamber-heat sink assembly.
 The vapor chamber is bonded to the base of the heat sink.
 It accepts concentrated heat inputs and transfers the heat uniformly over the entire heat sink base.
-An isothermal heat sink base eliminates the temperature gradients due to conduction and improves the fin efficiency of the heat sink.
+An isothermal heat sink base eliminates the temperature gradients due to conduction, improving the fin efficiency of the heat sink.

 |Planar dimensions||Scalable to 10″ x 20″|